rubennaeff/GADS23/01_intro_to_data_science/setup.md

 brew install git
 ```

-Alternatively, you can choose an OS based installation from this guide:  http://git-scm.com/book/en/Getting-Started-Installing-Git
-On Windows, there's an installer available here: http://git-scm.com/download/win
+Alternatively, you can choose an OS-based installation from [this guide](http://git-scm.com/book/en/Getting-Started-Installing-Git).
+On Windows, there's an installer available [here](http://git-scm.com/download/win).

 ### Cloning the repo